Sunday, February 27, 2011

 The Perfect Pork Chop

 He was raised on this meal.
 He luuuuves his pork chops.
 Me, on the other hand have never met a pork chop I liked.
-My Mom made pork chops all the time when I was growing up but they were waaay over cooked and took 25 minutes to chew 1 bite - stupid pork chops...
+My Mom made pork chops all the time when I was growing up but they were waaay over cooked and took 25 minutes to chew one bite - stupid pork chops...

 I have recently learned the importance of premium meat.
 So, first thing first.
 I went to my local organic butcher and bought 2 pork chops.
 Premium pork chops baby.
 Since I have never cooked a pork chop in my life, I did some research.
 I googled "how to cook pork chops" and read on several different sites - several different methods/ideas and I settled on this one on Wikihow HERE.
 I edited the verbage and didn't use rosemary as in the original recipe.